IceHe/lib/mac/setup-guide.md

 #### Mac App Store

-Install the required GUI softwares via Mac App StorE
+Install the required GUI softwares via Mac App Store

 Note : The GUI softwares unavailable on Homebrew-Cask may be available on Mac App Store